Developing a sustainable long-term management strategy for the Kampar Peninsula requires a detailed measurement and understanding of its biodiversity.

 Evidence from the cameras suggests that RER has the potential to support breeding populations of the Black Partridge (Melanoperdix niger) which have been spotted in male and female pairs.
 These discoveries add to RER’s rich diversity, taking the total avifauna on the Kampar Peninsula to approximately 300 species.

-While the compiling of species inventories is ongoing, as at the beginning of 2018, a total of 718 species of fauna and flora had been identified, in including the presence of five of Sumatra’s six cat species, 300 species of bird, 89 species of fish and 48 globally-threatened species including the critically endangered Sumatran Tiger and Sunda Pangolin.
+While the compiling of species inventories is ongoing, as of 2020, a total of 823 species of fauna and flora had been identified, in including the presence of five of Sumatra’s six cat species, 308 species of bird, 89 species of fish and 66 globally-threatened species including the critically endangered Sumatran Tiger and Sunda Pangolin.